michaelchu/optopsy/README.md

 * Spread delta
 * Spread price

-Development changes will be made on the `development` branch
+Development changes will be made on the `development` branch.
+The backtester branch will be retained for historical purposes and will be removed at a later time.

 # Optopsy

-This library allows you to backtest options strategies with your own historical options data.
-Use the built-in filters to generate options spreads with adjustable parameters and backtest them with your own custom entry / exit criterion.
+Optopsy is a flexible backtesting framework used to test complex options trading strategies written in Python.
+Backtesting is the process of testing a strategy over a given data set.
+This framework allows you to easily create strategies that mix and match different filters to create an 'Algo', these 'Algos" can in turn be combined to model various trading techniques such as hedging or pairs trading.
+The modular nature of this framework aims to foster the creation of easily testable, re-usable and flexible blocks of strategy logic to facilitate the rapid development of complex options trading strategies.

 ## Features
 * **Open source** - Feel free to make requests or contribute to the code base!
 Help out a fellow trader!
 * **BYOD** - "Bring your own Data" source by using the built-in data adapters or write your own.
 (Currently supports csv files)
+* **JSON-like Strategy Definitions** - Define your strategy in a JSON like format, no need to code complex algorithms, let the library handle it.
-* **Optimization support** - Define ranges for your strategy parameters and the system will execute the strategy for each value of the range
+* **Optimization support** - Define ranges for your strategy parameters and the system will optimize the strategy
+* **Flexable Strategy Components**

 ### Planned Features
 * Option strategy support: